WHAT PORTIONS SHOULD I FEED MY DOG TO MEET HIS ENERGY NEEDS

 This is one of the most popular questions by dog owners who have a dog at home, however although it may seem a very straightforward question, it certainly does not always result so.
-In this article I will explain to pet owners arrive to the conclusion the amount of right food to feed their dog.
+In this article I will explain to pet owners how to arrive to the conclusion the amount of right food to feed their dog.

 Certainly when choosing your dog’s energy needs you must first of all understand his energy requirements.
 There is no set formula for determining your dog’s individual needs.
 It is much easier for us humans to calculate the calories upon your weight because we are all relatively similar compared to dogs.
 In fact, if a person wants to know how many calories you should consume all he must do is look on a chart, calculate his activity level and age and arrive at a conclusion easily.
 However with dogs it does not work out so easily.